noobaa/noobaa-core/docs/dev_guide/NonContainerizedDeveloperCustomizations.md

 # Non Containerized NSFS - Developer customization (OPTIONAL)

+One can customize noobaa nsfs service by creation of config.json file under the config_dir/ directory.
+In this file you will find the available customizable properties and a [config.json example file](#configjson-example).

 The following list consists of supported optional developer customization  -

 ## 1. Number of forks -